Health Related Resources

 Transportation resources

-The Canadian Cancer Society Travel Treatment Fund offers short-term financial assistance to offset some travel expenses when travelling to cancer treatments.
-This includes expenses like fuel and taxi or public transit fares.
-It is available to people in Canada who are currently or will soon be undergoing cancer treatment.
+The Canadian Cancer Society Travel Treatment Fund: Offers short-term financial support to relieve some travel expenses when travelling to cancer treatments.
+This includes costs like fuel and taxi or public transit fares.
+The travel treatment fund is an option for people in Canada who are currently or will soon be undergoing cancer treatment.
 For more information on how to apply, click here.

 - Client lives in Ontario, Alberta, Saskatchewan, Manitoba, Newfoundland and Labrador.

-- Referred by a member of their healthcare team with client permission.
+- Referred by a member of their treatment team with client permission.

 - Has received a cancer diagnosis.

-- Is receiving treatment for cancer, or has received treatment in the last 12 months and is attending follow-up appointments.
+- Is being treated for cancer, or has received treatment in the last 12 months and is attending follow-up appointments.

-- Has no other means of transportation available.
+- Has no other form of transportation available.

-- Annual $100 registration fee paid, with compassionate program available if they are unable to pay,
+- Annual $100 registration fee paid, (compassionate program available if the individual cannot pay).

 For more information, click here.